hyperbolts/eslint-config-hyperbolts/README.md

-# HyperBolts Compiler
+# HyperBolts ESLint Config
 **Part of the [HyperBolts](https://hyperbolts.io) family, developed by [Pace IT](https://www.paceit.co.uk).
 Contact us for bespoke development, consultancy and commercial support options.**

-**Looking for a new role working cutting edge tools and technologies?
+**Looking for a new role working with cutting edge tools and technologies?
 [We're hiring!](https://www.paceit.co.uk/contact/developer-jobs)**

 ## Summary
 ESLint sharable config used by HyperBolts projects.